Sunday, 27 April 2025

 Microsoft’s default web browser for Windows 11, Edge, is set to enhance its text editing features significantly.
 The updates include Copilot-assisted rewriting, improved clipboard functionality, and new support for handwritten input via stylus on web forms and pages.

-At the heart of these enhancements is Windows Copilot, Microsoft’s assistant that has been progressively integrated across Windows 11 and its various applications, including Edge.
+At the heart of these enhancements is Windows Copilot, Microsoft’s AI assistant that has been progressively integrated across Windows 11 and its various applications, including Edge.
 Initially pitched as a tool capable of aiding with any task on your device, Copilot is steadily advancing towards fulfilling this promise.

 One notable addition is the AI compose feature.
 This new function will offer rewriting suggestions for text selected by users in editable areas of a webpage.
 It aims to aid writers by suggesting enhancements in phrasing and sentence structure.
 Additionally, users will have the flexibility to modify the tone, format, or length of the text based on these suggestions.